AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!TIP]
 >
 >Get even more granular insight by summarizing the report with other available fields from the Buyer Attribution Touchpoint object.
 This is done in the same way it was at the Lead level with Buyer Touchpoints (1.2).
 Do this by adding additional groupings (CRM) or dimensions (Discover).
-Depending on the channel (which may be representative of your role), there may be additional details beyond the campaign level in which you're looking to gain more insight.
+Depending on the channel (which may be representative of your role), there may be additional details beyond the campaign level in which you are looking to gain more insight.
 Let's drill into 'Paid Search' below:

 <table>
  <tbody>